TheofilosBel/mini-deepL-framework/readme.md

 ### Purpose
-This framework was created for as project for a course.
+This framework was created as project for a course.

-Course: `EE-559 Deep learning`
+Course: `EE-559 Deep learning`.
 University: `EPFL`

 ### Report
 For more information about the implementation details look into [report.pdf](report.pdf)